Mobile Websites vs. Mobile Apps, what’s the difference?

 Mobile websites will continue to be the logical choice when mobile goals are primarily to deliver content and establish a broad mobile presence, that can be found on search engines and easily shared between users.

 However, a mobile application will likely be required if the goal is interactive user engagement or to provide an application that needs to work more like a computer program than a website.

 Here’s a simple diagram that will assist in deciding whether to develop a mobile website or a mobile website:

-Of course it really depends on what you are looking to achieve from your mobile website or mobile website.
+Of course it really depends on what you are looking to achieve from your business website or mobile business website.
 We recommend that a full scope is completed prior to engaging in any activity to ensure that you get the best results for you investment.
 Talk to the team at Bang Online to discuss your unique requirements.